Face fungus. In the mysterious way these things come round, it's been a mustache month.

 I guess so.

-.
+TV is for geezers.
 Browsing idly on the internet I saw someone saying: "Americans under thirty don't watch TV."
 I didn't think about it at the time and didn't bookmark it, but it lodged in my head somehow and kept coming back.

 At last I thought I'd check it out.
 We have a 24-year-old living at home with us, so I tackled him.
 Does he watch TV?